Chetanbansiwal/stackmob-php-examples/README.md

 StackMob does not officially support a PHP SDK, but we are providing this code to anyone who wants to use it as a starting point for their PHP app.
 If you find this code useful, please feel free to fork it and adapt it to your own needs.
 And if you'd like to contribute your changes back, please submit a pull request.

+# Development to Production
+When moving from development to production, be sure to update your API Keys from development to production.
+Your API keys are located in the StackMob Dashboard at .....
+You will also need to update the API version from "0" to "1".

 # Issues
 We would like this code to be functional with the StackMob API, but as we currently don't officially support it, we may be unable to fix bugs quickly.
 If you encounter a bug, we encourage you to either file an issue [here](https://github.com/stackmob/stackmob-php-examples/issues) and/or fork this repository, fix the bug, and submit a pull request with the fix.